Schafkopf: Scoring

-After the play is over, card points are counted for each side and the game is scored.
-The declarer's team (declarer plus partner, or soloist) must score at least 61 points, which means that the defenders only need 60 to win.
+After play is over, the card points are counted for each side and the game is scored.
+The declarer's team (declarer plus partner) or soloist must score at least 61 points, which means that the defenders only need 60 to win.

 There is a bonus for Schneider: scoring 91 points or more and for Schwarz: taking all tricks.
-At 31 card points the declarer's team or soloist are free of Schneider (Schneider frei).
-For the defending team, the game is won with only 60 points, a Schneider is achieved with just 90 points and they are free of Schneider with 30 points (see table).
+At 31 card points the declarer's team or soloist are out of Schneider (Schneider frei).
+For the defending team, the game is won with only 60 points, a Schneider is achieved with just 90 points and they are out of Schneider with 30 points (see table).

-An exception are the slam (Tout) contracts, in which the soloist must take all eight tricks to win.
+An exception are Tout (i.e. slam) contracts, in which the soloist must take all eight tricks to win.
 If the defenders take one trick, the soloist has lost.

 The scale of win and type of contract determine the game points awarded using a zero-sum system.
-For example, in a Rufer, a simple win earns 1 point for each partner on the winning team and costs -1 point for each loser.
-A soloist who wins with 61-90 card points earns 2 points from each defender for a total of 6 points, costing each defender -2 points.
-Social games are often played for small stakes where e.g. 1 point = 10 cents.
-See Scoring table.
+For example, in a Rufer, a simple win earns 1 game point for each partner on the winning team and costs -1 for each loser.
+A soloist who wins with 61-90 card points earns 5 game points from each defender for a total of 15, costing each defender -5 game points.
+Points may be converted to money at an agreed tariff – see below.

-Winners must request the right amount before cards are dealt for the next hand.
-If the winner overclaims, then twice the difference can be recouped by the losing team if the rules are applied strictly.